stjude/RNAIndel/README.md

 ```

 #### Ensemble calling
 Indels in the exernal VCF (supplied by -v) are integrated to the callset by the built-in caller to boost performance.
+See [demo](./docs/walkthrough/README.md)
 ```
 rnaindel PredictIndels -i input.bam -o output.vcf -r ref.fa -d data_dir -v gatk.vcf.gz -p 8
 ```